A warm – and safe – welcome awaits you on campus

 - Students and staff will be given specific eating time slots to allow for social distancing when eating and when in the queue for self-service

-- Social distancing of two meters will be enforced for seating and in queues
+- Social distancing will be enforced for seating and in queues

 - Kitchen and service personnel will wear masks and gloves